 Fighting Saturday at Gladiator MMA in his opponent’s hometown, Karim Ranni (8-2, amateur) avenged a September loss to Alex Morgan via close decision (play-by-play below).
 I spoke with the 17 year-old after about why he deserved the decision, how his mental game helped him, his willingness to fight Morgan and other top amateur lightweights, winning an amateur title, and the possibility of going pro.

-(9:34, interview in French, press play below to listen, or download here)
+(9:34, interview in French, click here to listen, or right-click to download here)

 After listen to my pre-fight interview w/ Ranni.

 160 – Alex Morgan (Gladiator Fight Club Sorel) v.
 Karim Ranni (Orion MMA)

 Karim Ranni wins by unanimous judges’ decision.
 Takes Gladiator 155 lbs title.